Tampa–Hillsborough County Public Library System: Jimmie B. Keel Regional Library

+New Tampa Regional Library

+The New Tampa Regional Library is part of the Hillsborough County Public Library Cooperative.
+It is located at 10001 Cross Creek Blvd. in Tampa.
+It was designed by Harvard Jolly Clees Toppe Architects and has an area of 25,000 square feet.
+The project was funded by a .10-mill property tax levy and was built on 3.6 acres donated by Markborough Florida Inc. This library sits directly between Hunter's Green Elementary School and Benito Middle School, and has provided literacy opportunities for neighborhood students and families.

 Norma and Joseph Robinson Partnership Library at Sulphur Springs

-The Norma and Joseph Robinson Partnership Library at Sulphur Springs is part of the Hillsborough Country Public Library Cooperative.
-The Norma and Joseph Robinson Partnership Library is located at 8412 N 13th St. in Tampa, Florida.
+The Norma and Joseph Robinson Partnership Library at Sulphur Springs is part of the Hillsborough County Public Library Cooperative.
+It is located at 8412 N 13th St. in Tampa.
 This library was funded through a collaboration between the Hillsborough County Board of County Commissioners and the Hillsborough County Public Schools.
-This project allowed for the media center at Sulphur Springs Elementary School to be expanded by 3,500 square feet.
-The creation of this library branch has brought more literacy opportunities to the community surrounding the school.
+This project allowed the media center at Sulphur Springs Elementary School to be expanded by 3,500 square feet.
+The creation of this branch has brought more literacy opportunities to the community surrounding the school.

 North Tampa Branch Library

-The North Tampa Branch Library is located at 8916 North Blvd. in Tampa, Florida.
+The North Tampa Branch Library is located at 8916 North Blvd. in Tampa.
 The building underwent a complete renovation but reopened at the same site on September 18, 2009.
 The location originally opened on January 13, 1964, and measured 3500 square feet.
-Expansions took place in 1967, to 7,000 square feet, and in 1977, to 10,500 square feet.
+Expansions took place in 1967, increasing its area to 7,000 square feet, and in 1977, to 10,500 square feet.
 Currently, the building is 24,000 square feet and includes a teen room, children's room, computer lab, meeting rooms, and a quiet study room.
 The library hosts programs for teenagers and provides involvement opportunities through the Teen Advisory Board, allowing for engagement with students from the neighboring Chamberlain High School.
 Additional programming is available for children and adults, such as technology classes and the Master Gardner series.
-Solar panels were installed in April 2020 and megawatt hour generation on a monthly, yearly, and lifetime scale can be tracked on the library's website.
+Solar panels were installed in April 2020, and megawatt hour generation on a monthly, yearly, and lifetime scale can be tracked on the library's website.
 As part of the county library art program, the North Tampa Library's children's room showcases Lisa and Joe Vogt's Reach for the Stars stained glass piece, which was donated by the artists.

 Port Tampa City Library

-The Port Tampa City Library is located at 4902 W Commerce St, Tampa, FL 33616 and is open to the public Monday-Saturday.
+The Port Tampa City Library is located at 4902 W Commerce St, Tampa, and is open to the public Monday-Saturday.
 The library offers public computers, printing, copying, scanning, and faxing services, as well as free WiFi.
 There are meeting and study spaces available for reservation, among them the Maritime Reading Room, a space dedicated to books, art, and artifacts relating to sailing and the sea.